ElektraInitiative/libelektra/doc/dev/kdb-add-new-command.md

 ```

 The `ADD_BASIC_OPTIONS` at the end adds options that are common across all commands to its spec, this includes things like `verbose: -v` or `debug: -d`.
-It if your command should support these, it makes sense to use the macro.

 #### Execution